NorfairKing/sydtest/README.md

 # sydtest

-An experimental testing framework for Haskell with great defaults advanced testing features.
+An experimental testing framework for Haskell with good defaults and advanced testing features.

 ## The devil is in the defaults